Automated Algorithm Selection on Continuous Black-Box Problems By Combining Exploratory Landscape Analysis and Machine Learning: Results

 \subsection{Improving the Currently Best Algorithm Selector}

 Although Model 1 already performs better than the SBS, we tried to improve the previous model by making use of results from previous works.
-More precisely, we start with the set of features that was employed by Model 1 and try to improve \textit{that} model by adding the meta-model and nearest better clustering features.
-The rational behind this approach is that (a) these feature sets -- as shown in \cite{Kerschke2015} -- are very useful for characterizing a landscape's global structure, and (b) the feature set of Model 1 was derived from a greedy approach.
+More precisely, we start with the set of the eight features that were employed by Model 1 and try to find a more informative feature subset by adding the meta-model and nearest better clustering features.
+The rational behind this approach is that (a) these feature sets -- as shown in \cite{Kerschke2015} -- are very useful for characterizing a landscape's global structure, and (b) the feature set of Model 1 was derived from a greedy approach and therefore might have missed better feature subsets.

-Based on the combination of the three feature sets from above, additional feature selections were performed.
-Two of the new selectors, namely the ones constructed using the greedy sfbs-approach (mean relERT: 14.27) and the $(10+50)$-GA (14.24) -- performed better than Model 1.
-The latter model is from here on denoted as ``Model 2''.
+Based on the combination of the three feature sets from above (i.e., the features from Model 1, extended by the NBC and meta-model feature sets), additional feature selections were performed (using the four feature selection strategies described in Section~\ref{sec:featsel}).
+Two of the new selectors, namely the ones constructed using the greedy sfbs-approach (with a mean relative ERT of 14.27) and the $(10+50)$-GA (mean relative ERT: 14.24) -- performed better than Model 1.
+The latter model, i.e., the one based on the genetic algorithm, is from here on denoted as ``Model 2''.

 As displayed in Table~\ref{tab:portfolio}, Model 2 not only has the best overall performance, but also performs best on the multimodal functions with a weak global structure (FIDs 20 to 24).
-This effect is also visible in the bottom row of Figure~\ref{fig:sbs_mod_all}, where the problems of the respective BBOB group (colored in pink) are located either in the left half of the respective plots (for 2D and 3D) or on the diagonal itself (5D and 10D).
+This effect is also visible in the right column of Figure~\ref{fig:sbs_mod_all}, where the problems of the respective BBOB group (colored in pink) are located either in the left half of the respective plots (for 2D and 3D) or at least on the diagonal itself (5D and 10D).